Lu15700/event-driven-pipeline-01_aws/README.md

 ## Description
-A pipeline on AWS to transform a CSV file to a Parquet file, once the CSV file is uploaded to the landing directory.
-Then, the transformed file is moved to a next stage directory, and the input file is changed to [intelligent-tiering](https://aws.amazon.com/s3/storage-classes/intelligent-tiering/) after 3 days.
+A pipeline in AWS to transform a CSV file to a Parquet file, once the CSV file is uploaded to the input directory.
+Then, the transformed file is moved to the output directory, and the input file is changed to [intelligent-tiering](https://aws.amazon.com/s3/storage-classes/intelligent-tiering/) after 3 days.

 ## Technologies
 - Python